 We bound the average length of all these paths (here the length of a path is the number of edges, possibly $0$).
 We refer to a connected set of $G$ as a ``red top'' (respectively, ``blue top'') if the corresponding vertex in $H$ has no incoming red (respectively, blue) edge.
-In Figure \ref{fig:red-blue}, the set $\{a,b,v_0\}$ is a blue top but not a red top.
 We associate each coloured path with its appropriately-coloured top.
 Formally, we say that a pair $(S,c)$, where $S\subseteq V(G)$ and $c\in\{\text{red},\text{blue}\}$, is a ``top'' if $S$ is a connected set of $G$ and the corresponding vertex of $H$ has no incoming edge of colour $c$.
 We write $\mathcal T$ for the set of all such pairs, and for $\tau=(S,c)\in\mathcal T$ we write $\ell(\tau)$ for the length of the path of colour $c$ from the vertex corresponding to $S$ in $H$.
-For example, for the graph shown in Figure \ref{fig:red-blue}, $\ell(\{a,b,v_0\},\text{blue})=2$.
 For $c\in\{\text{red},\text{blue}\}$, we write $\mathcal{T}_c$ for $\{(S,c')\in\mathcal{T}:c'=c\}$.

 We make the following observations regarding which sets are tops. \begin{clm} Let $S$ be a connected set that meets $P$, and let $a$ be minimal such that $v_a\in S$.
-Then $S$ is a red top if and only if at least one of the following is satisfied: \begin{itemize} \item $S\setminus \{v_a\}$ is not connected; or \item for some $i<a$, $v_i$ has a neighbour in $S\setminus\{v_a\}$. \end{itemize} An analogous statement holds for blue tops.\end{clm} \begin{poc}Suppose $S$ is not a red top.
+Then $S$ is a red top if and only if at least one of the following is satisfied: \begin{itemize} \item $S\setminus \{v_a\}$ is not connected; or \item for some $i<a$, $v_i$ has a neighbour in $S\setminus v_a$. \end{itemize} An analogous statement holds for blue tops.\end{clm} \begin{poc}Suppose $S$ is not a red top.
 Then $S'$ sends a red edge to $S$ for some connected set $S'$, and we must have $S'=S\setminus\{x\}$ for some $x\in S$.